yussef12/crm_api/README.md

 ## Installation

   1. start Docker Desktop:
    Ensure Docker Desktop is running on your system.

   2. Clone the repository: git clone https://github.com/yussef12/crm_api.git `cd crm_api`

   3. Copy `.env.example to ` `.env` and configure your environment variables.
-4. run `docker-compose up -d`
+  4. run `docker compose up --build`
   5. Generate key:
-   execute the command : ` docker-compose exec php artisan key:generate`
+   execute the command : `docker-compose exec app php artisan key:generate`

   6. Migrate tables:
-   execute the command : `docker-compose exec php artisan migrate`
+   execute the command : `docker-compose exec  app  php artisan migrate`

   7. seed Data:
-   execute the command : `docker-compose exec php artisan db:seed`
+   execute the command : `docker-compose exec app php artisan db:seed`

-8 .To set up the JWT secret key required for authentication, run the following command from your project's root directory `docker-compose exec app php artisan jwt:secret`
+  8. To set up the JWT secret key required for authentication, run the following command from your project's root directory `docker-compose exec app php artisan jwt:secret`

+After executing  those commands please  run

+  `docker-compose exec app php artisan optimize` to make sure that the cache is cleared.

+Now you can go to http://localhost:8000/ to check if your server is running.
+Please note that it may take some time for the server to fully start.